Reviews You Can Rely On

 The Samsung Bespoke (right) is showing off in our low pile carpet test.
 The Shark Detect (left) and Kenmore (middle) struggled for different reasons, the main being weak power.

-The competition takes a step down from here as we see the Black+Decker, Homeika, Shark Detect, and Kenmore capture an average of 70% of the test materials.
+The competition takes a step down from here as we see the Black+Decker, Homeika, Shark Detect, and Kenmore capture percent averages in the seventies.
 These cheaper models couldn't quite match the power of the more premium models in our lineup.
 The Homeika was like a lawn mower, gradually cutting the mess away almost layer by layer.
 It was an odd sight to see the Homeika ride over the materials and casually select what to pick up, leaving a staggering amount on its first pass.

-The Kenmore is the best lower-tier performer in this test.
-Its strong suit isn't when pulling back.
+The Kenmore strong suit isn't when pulling back.
 It also tends to plow rice and Cheerios slightly when pushing forward.
 That being said, it sucked up 77% during the timed testing, which isn't bad for a budget product.

 Credit: Natalie Kafader